SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 Events tab
 ==========

-The Events tab gives an overview of the events in a defined time span.
-Shown events are updated in real time as new events arrive in |scname| or are loaded from the database.
+The Events tab gives an overview of the events in the defined time span.
+Listed events are updated in real time as new events arrive in |scname| or are loaded from the database.
+The title of the tab also indicates the number of shown vs. the total number of loaded events.
+The numbers can be different because events can be :ref:`hidden from the list by filtering <scolv-events-filtering>`.

-When starting scolv with the option **--ep** events can also be loaded from an XML file using the File menu in the main window.
+When starting scolv with the option **--offline**, events can also be loaded from an XML file using the File menu in the main window.

 .. _fig-scolv-events: